FEATURES:

-Why plant Audubon® New Jersey Tea?
+Why plant Audubon® Native New Jersey Tea?

 A rocky, barren patch of land or an unmowable hillside comes alive when you plant New Jersey Tea!
 This tough native Accent endures drought and fixes its own nitrogen (it feeds itself!), so it can thrive where other plants fail.
 It also feeds bees and countless other pollinators when its cloudlike white blooms erupt in early summer.
 Hummingbirds feed on some of the smaller pollinating insects, adding valuable protein to their usual diet of nectar.
 New Jersey Tea’s handsome foliage hosts around 40 species of caterpillars, too, which in turn nourish songbirds and their chicks.